V01D-NULL/V01D-NULL/README.md

 ## Hi there 👋

-- 🔥 I am a 17 year old developer from the USA who is is fascinated by computers and video games
+- 🔥 I am an 18 year old developer from the USA who is is fascinated by computers and video games
 - 🔭 I’m currently working on a 2D top down game made with the godot engine
 - 🌱 I’m currently learning C++ and gdscript
 - 👯 I’m looking to collaborate on ValidityOS or your kernel :)
-- 🤔 I’m looking for help with getting ValidityOS into usermode
 - 💬 Ask me about C, Python3
 - 📫 How to reach me: [![Twitter][1.2]][1]
 - 😄 Pronouns: He/Him